Skip to main content

 Visit The Butchart Gardens

-Take a relaxing stroll through the 55 acres of gorgeous oasis at The Butchart Gardens.
-See The Gardens springing back to life after winter and take time to soak in the sights and sounds of this tranquil space.
+Take a relaxing stroll through 55 acres of stunning gardens at The Butchart Gardens.
+Just a 30-minute drive from the city centre, it’s well worth the trip to see the gardens come alive in spring and to soak in the sights and sounds of this tranquil oasis.

 The Butchart Gardens